 WA Production Make Me Scream works on Windows 7 or higher and Mac OSX 10.7 and higher in a 64-bit format and on AAX in ProTools 11 or higher.

 WA Production Make Me Scream is a great plugin that maintains the musicality of your sound while offering you the possibility of adding extreme distortion to your tracks.
-It has excellent visual feedback and incentivizes the user to be more creative.
+It has excellent visual feedback and incentivizes you to be more creative.
 Thanks to its three meters, the plugin achieves good visual feedback, showing the distortion type, waveform, and output, making it a good choice overall.

 2. denise Bad Tape